 1986 Kawasaki GPz1000R -vs- 1982 Suzuki GS1100E

 It was a cool, clear Friday night in Las Vegas when Alex and I decide to bolt for the exit.
 After pounding the halls at Mecum’s 2017 vintage auction all day, our pounding feet had just enough left for a pass through the shower enroute to any one of the South Point’s fine dining stops.
 Led through the ‘No Sale’ corral while following the faint aroma of steak and eggs, I spot this pair of former superbike luminaries side-by-side.
 Each on my mental bucket list of long admired but never owned favorites, the idea for this story rolled through my mind as we began snapping again.
-Three years and more has passed, but ongoing uncertainty for lifestyle investments has put a freeze on vintage motorcycle values.
 For this digital exercise the game is easy: Pick one. and leave the other.
 Easy decision?
-It will be for some, but for the rest of us?
+It will be for some but for the rest of us?
 Read on.

 (Both bikes are in exceptional cosmetic condition.
 A steal at $2500, the Kawasaki cost five-thousand dollars less than the low-mileage GS1100E)

 Simply put, there wasn’t a better production motorcycle than the GS1100E when new, and that’s truly saying a lot.
 Recalling the roster of super bike hotshots gunning for the Suzuki’s open class title in 1982 gives considerable pause, as every single one are worth owning today.
 Mainly due to its weight, bias and brakes the 1100 didn’t deliver the elemental, pure sports experience offered by Europe’s masters, nevertheless, the big Suzuki’s fundamental balance and speed made it a world class rival.
 Plainly the best of Japan’s sports fours, and durable by design.
 Keep in mind that Kawasaki, Honda and Yamaha were all doing their best work (to date) during this era, yet between 1980-84 Suzuki’s 4v DOHC 1100 repeatedly seized top honors.
 Truly a legendary model, yet somehow still underrated.

 (Suzuki style: Broad radius mix with faint angular touches.
 Note offset cap.
 1075cc, 4v engine is owner-friendly, profile is classic dropsweep.)